nadialafreniere/nadialafreniere.github.io/research.md

 Recently, I also got interested into dynamical algebraic combinatorics, which is the study of combinatorial actions and their orbits from an enumerative perspective.
 I also worked in combinatorics on words in the past.

 ### Preprints
- - Nadia Lafrenière, Rosa Orellana, Anna Pun, Sheila Sundaram, Stephanie van Willigenburg, Tamsen Whitehead McGinley. [_Minimal elements in the skew extended 0-Hecke poset_.](https://arxiv.org/abs/2509.05918)
 - Nadia Lafrenière, Joel Brewster Lewis, Erin McNicholas, Jessica Striker, Amanda Welch. [_Interval-closed set rowmotion and homomesy on products of two chains._](https://arxiv.org/abs/2505.04000)

 ### Published papers
+ - Nadia Lafrenière, Rosa Orellana, Anna Pun, Sheila Sundaram, Stephanie van Willigenburg, Tamsen Whitehead McGinley. [_Minimal elements in the skew extended 0-Hecke poset_.](https://arxiv.org/abs/2509.05918) To appear in Advances in Applied Mathematics.
 - Sergi Elizalde, Nadia Lafrenière, Joel Brewster Lewis, Erin McNicholas, Jessica Striker, Amanda Welch. [_Enumeration of interval-closed sets via Motzkin paths and quarter-plane walks,_](https://arxiv.org/abs/2412.16368) To appear in Journal of Combinatorics.
 - Ashleigh Adams, Jennifer Elder, Nadia Lafrenière, Erin McNicholas, Jessica Striker, Amanda Welch. [_Cyclic sieving on permutations -- an analysis of maps and statistics in the FindStat database._](https://arxiv.org/abs/2402.16251) To appear in Mathematics of Computation.
  - Nadia Lafrenière, Rosa Orellana, Anna Pun, Sheila Sundaram, Stephanie van Willigenburg, Tamsen Whitehead McGinley. [_The skew immaculate Hecke poset and 0-Hecke modules_.](https://doi.org/10.37236/13350) Electronic Journal of Combinatorics, vol. 32, no. 2, article #P2.11, 2025, 34 p.